Eagle County El Jebel DUI Defense Attorney

 Dan Shipp Law is a Eagle County El Jebel DUI Defense Attorney who has 35+ years experience as a criminal trial lawyer.

 URGENT DMV DEADLINES (Department of Motor Vehicles)

-When stopped by a state trooper, police officer, or a sheriff deputy for DUI in Basalt, El Jebel and surrounding areas that officer may invoke Colorado’s Express Consent law.
+When stopped by a law enforcement officer for DUI in Basalt, El Jebel and surrounding areas that officer may invoke Colorado’s Express Consent law.
 It states that if the officer has a reason to believe that you are impaired by alcohol or drugs while driving then you must take a test of your breath, blood, or urine or lose your driving license and privilege to drive for one year.
 A failed breath test or a refusal to take a test will trigger the issuance of an Express Consent Affidavit and Notice of Revocation.
 You MUST READ the information contained in this administrative document CLOSELY.
 You have a seven (7) day DEADLINE to make a written request for an administrative hearing or lose your driving license and privilege to drive on the eighth (8th) day following the date of the notice based on the Order of Revocation.
 Upon filing a written request for hearing you will be issued a temporary driving permit that will be good for up to sixty (60) days or the date of the hearing, whichever occurs first.

 SUMMONS AND COMPLAINT to appear for Hearing before Judge of the Judicial District in which the arrest occurred.Your Summons contains the charges against you, the date and time of your first court appearance, the location of that appearance and your personal information.